10 Types of Healthcare Data: The Complete Guide for 2026

 • For Patients: They become active participants in managing their own health.
 With data in hand, they can make better lifestyle decisions, notice early signs of trouble, and stick to treatment plans with more confidence.

-• For Providers: You get context that office visits can’t offer—like whether a patient’s blood pressure is consistently elevated at home, or how their activity levels have changed since starting a new medication.
+• For Providers: You gain context that office visits can't offer, such as whether a patient's blood pressure is consistently elevated at home or how their activity levels have changed since starting a new medication.

-• For Researchers: These tools provide high-resolution, long-term data on health behaviors and treatment outcomes—fueling studies that would be nearly impossible with traditional monitoring.
+• For Researchers: These tools provide high-resolution, long-term data on health behaviors and treatment outcomes, fueling studies that would be nearly impossible to conduct with traditional monitoring.

 • For Healthcare Systems: Early alerts from PGHD can reduce hospitalizations, emergency visits, and other high-cost interventions by catching issues before they become critical.